TravellerEntity/website/README.md

 - Information about me
 - Various programming projects

 All the source code and assets are stored here and periodically updated.
-Go to [travellerentity.xyz](travellerentity.xyz) to view the latest changes.
+Go to [https://travellerentity.xyz](travellerentity.xyz) to view the latest changes.